vitwit/authz-apps/README.md

    ### List of avaliable telegram commands

-To get response from these commands you can just @<bot-name> <command_name> from your slack workspace/channel.
+To get response from these commands you can just use `@<bot-name> <command_name>` or `/<command_name>` from your slack workspace/channel.
 You will be getting response to your slack workspace/channel based on the bot token/channel ID you have configured in config.toml

     register : registers the validator using chain id and validator address create-key : Create a new account with key name vote : vote on proposals
          !note!: keys are an attribute which are added and need to be funded in order for the voting to progress.
-The grantee must give the voter authorisation before the voting can proceed list-keys : List of all the key names list-all : List of all registered chain id & validators address
+The grantee must give the voter authorization before the voting can proceed list-keys : List of all the key names list-all : List of all registered chain id & validators address